crisberrios/react-starter/README.md

 React ES2015 HTML5 Project Starter
 ============

-This project is based on [gulp-starter](https://github.com/greypants/gulp-starter) and includes React, babel, jade templating, HTML5 boilerplate, Normalize, html5shiv, bourbon, neat and bitters.
+This project is based on [gulp-starter](https://github.com/greypants/gulp-starter) and includes React, Babel, Jade templating, HTML5 boilerplate, Normalize, html5shiv, Bourbon, Neat and Bitters in a Browserify/Gulp workflow.

-It also includes Velocity and jQuery 2.x (velocity dependency).
-You can easily remove them from package.json before installing.

-It is recommended that you use eslint with eslint-plugin-react with this boilerplate. `npm install -g eslint eslint-plugin-react`
+It is recommended that you use `eslint` and `eslint-plugin-react` with this project starter.
+Install them with `npm install -g eslint eslint-plugin-react`

 ### Install npm dependencies
 ```